 Meredith Hutchens is currently pursuing her master’s in International Security at the Schar School of Policy and Government at George Mason University.
 She is also a network member at the Initiative for the Study of a Stable Peace.
 Her research interests include counterterrorism, intelligence, international relations, and conflict resolution with the goal of addressing today’s pressing security issues informed by economic analysis.
 Hutchens earned her B.S. in Economics and Mathematics with a concentration in Statistics from the College of Charleston where she was a Market Process Scholar at the Center for Public Choice and Market Process.

-Xavier Isaac is a first-year graduate student in the M.A. program in International Security.
+Xavier Isaac is a second-year graduate student in the M.A. program in International Security.
 He graduated with a bachelor’s degree in history from Virginia State University with a concentration on American history.
 During his tenure as a student at VSU, he studied at the University of Oxford for three months as part of a study abroad semester.
 His research interests are U.S. foreign policy, counterinsurgency, and intelligence studies.
 After completing his M.A. program, he hopes to pursue a lifelong career in the U.S. Intelligence Community as an intelligence analyst.

 Danyale C. Kellogg is a Biodefense PhD student, Presidential Scholar, and graduate research assistant at the Schar School.
 She is currently Managing Editor of the Pandora Report, a Defense Policy Junior Fellow at the National Defense Industrial Association, Young Professional’s in Foreign Policy’s Global Health Fellow, a Pacific Forum Young Leader, and a member of the US-Japan Next Generation Leaders Initiative.
-In 2021, she earned her Master of International Affairs on the National Security track with concentrations in China Studies and Biosecurity from the Bush School at Texas A&M University after completing her capstone with US Indo-Pacific Command’s China Strategic Focus Group.
-She also earned a Global Health Graduate Certificate from the Texas A&M School of Public Health where her research focused on ROK preparedness for an infectious disease outbreak on the Korean Peninsula.
+Her research interests include East Asia, global health security, defense policy, grand strategy, and the intersection of public health and national security.
+Her work has appeared in National Defense, Global Security Review, and Geopolitical Monitor.
+Danyale earned her Master of International Affairs on the National Security track with concentrations in China Studies and Biosecurity from the Bush School at Texas A&M University in 2021, and she also earned a Global Health Graduate Certificate from the Texas A&M School of Public Health where her research focused on ROK preparedness for an infectious disease outbreak on the Korean Peninsula.
+Danyale received a BA in History, Paideia with Distinction in Global Health in 2019.

-Athen LaFoy is a MA student in the International Security program at George Mason University.
+Athen LaFoy is a M.A. student in the International Security program at George Mason University.
 He currently holds a BA in National Security & Intelligence and Political Science from Fairmont State University.
 At FSU he was an analyst team lead for the FSU Open Source Exchange Lab.
 His primary interests are Southern Africa and Southeastern Asia.
 After graduation, his goal is to be a foreign service officer for the US State Department.

 Ian M. MacLeod is an M.A. student in the International Security program with the Schar School of Policy and Government at George Mason University.
 He holds a bachelor’s degree in Political Science and International Studies with a concentration in Government and Politics and minors in Economics and Chinese from Stonehill College in Easton, Massachusetts.
 His interests include international political economy, trilateral relations between China, Japan, and the United States, and strategic competition between the United States and China.
 After graduating, he hopes to pursue a career in foreign affairs and national security.